View Related Sites

 In partnership with the University of Oxford

-The Admissions Testing Service is working with the University of Oxford to assist in the administration of its Classics Admissions Test (CAT).
+Cambridge Assessment Admissions Testing is working with the University of Oxford to assist in the administration of its Classics Admissions Test (CAT).

 The CAT is a paper-based test.
 The test is divided into three papers: the Latin Translation Test, the Greek Translation Test and the Classics Language Aptitude Test (CLAT).
-Applicants are required to take one or two papers, depending upon the course applied for.
 Each paper is 1 hour.
+The number of papers you take depends on which course you are applying for.
+You can check which papers you need to take at: www.ox.ac.uk/tests.

 The University of Oxford’s Faculty of Classics is responsible for the setting and development of the CAT, including the test format and scoring.
 For general information about the test, see the University of Oxford’s Admissions Tests page.